sujith2303/X_AI/README.md

-# X_AI
-Easy way to build your custom AI projects
+This is simple package for your easy AI projects.